 Previously, Stacey spent 3 years working as a management consultant at Oliver Wyman, during which she focused on Health and Life Sciences and Retail projects.
 Stacey started her career at Barclays Capital in the Investment Banking division.

 Stacey has an Msc in Health Policy, Planning & Financing from the London School of Economics and BA (Hons) Economics from Nottingham.
 Outside of work, she is a runner and triathlete.
 Stacey enjoys the outdoors, adventure and sport, travelling, hunting for independent coffee shops and making the most of London's museums.

-Cong Xu (Finance Link Governor)
+Cong Xu (Ark Nominated & Finance Link Governor)

 Cong is 26 years old and currently working and living in London.
 His parents are Chinese, but he grew up in Germany, lived for some time in China, and went to university in the United States.
 Cong has spent his career years so far working in the finance industry, which is also where he is currently employed.
 He wants to focus his philanthropic efforts on helping today's underprivileged youth, who still have their whole lives ahead, and firmly believes that education is the best way to do so.
 It was education which allowed his dad to escape life on the farm and come to Germany, ultimately creating a better environment for Cong to grow up in.
 He want the same opportunity for today's youth and their families by ensuring a comprehensive, quality education for them.

 All appointments are made by the Governance Manager for Ark Schools.
 The term of a governor is three years, except for the Principal, who remains a governor for the duration of his or her time in post.
 Governors may be reappointed for further terms.